Foresight and innovation in

 Authenticity in the food and beverage industry

-Assistant Professor of Strategic Management and Entrepreneurship at EHL Hospitality Business School
+Associate Professor of Corporate Strategy and Entrepreneurship EHL Hospitality Business

 Margarita Cruz darkMargarita Cruz light